Hgoatly/RecipesWithout/README.md

 - To ensure that no sensitive material is visible to the public, all sensitive data is stored in an env file that is not pushed to github.
 The following code has been added to the 'edit_recipe' and 'delete_recipe' routes so that these pages can't be accessed by unauthorised users.
 I plan to add the same checks to 'delete account' and 'admin_delete' routes,  but the code I have written for these routes is different, so I will need to spend more time working on it to acheive this.
+Conditional statements were also used in jinja to render the correct dtat for different users.

 ```
 if recipe['added_by'] == session.get("user", None):